1. What are the admissions requirements for the undergraduate IAS majors?

 3. How does IAS make admission decisions?

-4. Does IAS admit students who have not completed the foreign language requirement?
-May a student make up foreign language while majoring in the IAS Program?
+4. Does IAS admit students who have not completed the world languages requirement?
+May a student make up world languages requirement while majoring in the IAS Program?

 5. I am interested in applying for Summer Quarter.
 Is that a possibility?